adelynflowers/arcadeskirmishclub/docs/events/2026-escalation-league.md

 #### Game Nights

 We will be running 2 game nights a month specifically for escalation league participants.
 If you can't make the game nights, ping the Age of Sigmar role in discord to see if someone can meet on your schedule.
-Check back in 2026 for scheduling details!
+We will be playing every other wednesday, check the Xepher calendar for more details.

 #### Timeline
 - **2/1/26**